Electrophoresis

-Electrophoresis is the motion of dispersed particles relative to a fluid under the influence of a spatially uniform electric field.
-Electrophoresis of positively charged particles (cations) is sometimes called cataphoresis, while electrophoresis of negatively charged particles (anions) is sometimes called anaphoresis.
+Electrophoresis is the motion of charged dispersed particles or dissolved charged molecules relative to a fluid under the influence of a spatially uniform electric field.
+As a rule, these zwitterionic particles and molecules have either a positive or negative net charge, which is often characterized with zeta potential.

-The electrokinetic phenomenon of electrophoresis was observed for the first time in 1807 by Russian professors Peter Ivanovich Strakhov and Ferdinand Frederic Reuss at Moscow University, who noticed that the application of a constant electric field caused clay particles dispersed in water to migrate.
-It is ultimately caused by the presence of a charged interface between the particle surface and the surrounding fluid.
-It is the basis for analytical techniques used in chemistry for separating molecules by size, charge, or binding affinity.

-Electrophoresis is used in laboratories to separate macromolecules based on size.
-The technique applies a negative charge so proteins move towards a positive charge.
-Electrophoresis is used extensively in DNA, RNA and protein analysis.
+Electrophoresis is used in laboratories to separate macromolecules based on their charges.
+The technique normally applies a negative charge called cathode so anionic protein molecules move towards a positive charge called anode.
+Therefore, electrophoresis of positively charged particles or molecules (cations) is sometimes called cataphoresis, while electrophoresis of negatively charged particles or molecules (anions) is sometimes called anaphoresis.

+Electrophoresis is the basis for analytical techniques used in biochemistry and molecular biology to separate particles, molecules, or ions by size, charge, shape, or binding affinity, either freely or through a supportive medium using a one-directional flow of electrical charge.
+It is used extensively in DNA, RNA and protein analysis.

+Liquid "droplet electrophoresis" is significantly different from the classic "particle electrophoresis" because of droplet characteristics such as a mobile surface charge and the nonrigidity of the interface.
+Also, the liquid–liquid system, where there is an interplay between the hydrodynamic and electrokinetic forces in both phases, adds to the complexity of electrophoretic motion.

 History

 Theory

 Suspended particles have an electric surface charge, strongly affected by surface adsorbed species, on which an external electric field exerts an electrostatic Coulomb force.
 According to the double layer theory, all surface charges in fluids are screened by a diffuse layer of ions, which has the same absolute charge but opposite sign with respect to that of the surface charge.
 The electric field also exerts a force on the ions in the diffuse layer which has direction opposite to that acting on the surface charge.
 This latter force is not actually applied to the particle, but to the ions in the diffuse layer located at some distance from the particle surface, and part of it is transferred all the way to the particle surface through viscous stress.
 This part of the force is also called electrophoretic retardation force, or ERF in short.

-When the electric field is applied and the charged particle to be analyzed is at steady movement through the diffuse layer, the total resulting force is zero :
+When the electric field is applied and the charged particle to be analyzed is at steady movement through the diffuse layer, the total resulting force is zero:

 Considering the drag on the moving particles due to the viscosity of the dispersant, in the case of low Reynolds number and moderate electric field strength E, the drift velocity of a dispersed particle v is simply proportional to the applied field, which leaves the electrophoretic mobility μe defined as:

-The most well known and widely used theory of electrophoresis was developed in 1903 by Smoluchowski:
+The most well known and widely used theory of electrophoresis was developed in 1903 by Marian Smoluchowski: